BANGAUTOGLASS

 Pricing for Infiniti M45 sunroof glass replacement depends on several factors: your specific model year (which determines the part), whether the perimeter seal or drain components need attention at the same time, and your geographic area.
 We don't publish flat-rate prices because the honest answer is that variables affect every job — but we're transparent about what's involved and why, so you understand exactly what you're paying for.

 If you have comprehensive auto insurance, sunroof glass damage is typically covered under that portion of your policy, often with a deductible.
-If you haven't started a claim yet and want to understand the process, Bang AutoGlass can assist you in navigating that — we walk you through what's typically needed, though the claim itself is filed by you with your insurer.
+If you haven't started a claim yet and want to understand the process, Bang AutoGlass can assist you in navigating that — we walk you through what's typically needed.

 Getting Your M45 Sunroof Handled the Right Way